Michigan lawyer discusses the average workers’ comp knee injury settlement and how to avoid low-ball insurance company offers.

 Inflammation also affects various structures in the knee.
 Diagnoses include bursitis and tendinitis.
 These types of problems can interfere with normal movement of the joint and everyday work activities.
 Pain and swelling are common symptoms.

 Michigan law protects employees hurt on-the-job.
-Medical treatment for a knee injury should be fully paid without any copays or deductibles.
+Medical treatment for this type of injury should be fully paid without any copays or deductibles.
 This includes mileage to and from doctor appointments.
 Durable medical equipment such as crutches or wheelchairs should be also be covered.
 Even family members who help with activities of daily following a surgery need to be compensated.

-Disabled employees can also get lost wages covered under workers’ comp.
+Disabled employees can also get lost wages covered.
 The amount paid should equal 80% of their after-tax average weekly wage.
 This is based upon the highest 39 weeks in the last year.
 A good rule of thumb is weekly checks should be about 60% of gross pay.

 Average Workers’ Comp Knee Injury Settlement

-Individuals who must undergo knee replacement surgery usually have lifetime medical costs.
-We recommend speaking with an experienced workers’ comp lawyer to make sure legal rights are protected and the workers’ comp knee injury settlement amount reflects the seriousness of the claim.
+Individuals who must undergo total knee replacement surgery usually have lifetime medical costs.
+We recommend speaking with an experienced lawyer to make sure legal rights are protected and the workers’ comp knee injury settlement amount reflects the seriousness of the claim.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.